emenmousavi/Network-Traffic-Analysis-Project/README.md

 Network Traffic Analysis and Anomaly Detection

 ## Introduction
 This project analyzes network traffic data captured via Wireshark on October 9th, 2023.
 The dataset includes network traffic from a one-hour period, featuring source/destination IPs, protocols, and packet lengths.
-The goal is to visualize traffic patterns and identify potential anomalies.
+This dataset is valuable for understanding typical and unusual network patterns, which is crucial for identifying anomalies and enhancing network security.

 You can access the dataset for this project from [Kaggle Network Traffic Dataset](https://www.kaggle.com/datasets/ravikumargattu/network-traffic-dataset).